ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/index-downgrade-io.html" region="usecomponent"></code-example>

-Even though you are in an AngularJS template, **you are using Angular Classicattribute syntax to bind the inputs and outputs**.
+Even though you are in an AngularJS template, **you are using Angular Classic attribute syntax to bind the inputs and outputs**.
 This is a requirement for downgraded components.
 The expressions themselves are still regular AngularJS expressions.